edgarcltop/Convexa/README.md

 - `pnpm check-types`: Check TypeScript types across all apps
 - `pnpm dev:native`: Start the React Native/Expo development server
 - `pnpm check`: Run Biome formatting and linting

+## Note

+i would've used unistyles for my own preference but for anyone wanting to try this on expo go, i decided to choose with nativewind.